-Pursuant to FHFA direction, the Enterprises' pooling practices with respect to fixed-rate products provide that the rate on any mortgage in a pool backing a given security cannot be more than 112.5 basis points greater than the coupon on that security.
-Pursuant to FHFA direction, the Enterprises also limit the maximum servicing fee for each mortgage to no more than 50 basis points; the 50 basis point maximum servicing fee includes the standard 25 basis point servicing fee.
-FHFA has instructed the Enterprises to monitor the weighted average coupon of fixed-rate mortgage-backed securities and take actions as appropriate such that the weighted average coupon of fixed-rate mortgage-backed securities are generally consistent with historical levels.
+On February 26, 2019, FHFA announced that, acting as Conservator, it has directed the Enterprises to modify their pooling practices with respect to all fixed-rate products such that the rate on any mortgage in a pool backing a given security be not more than 112.5 basis points greater than the coupon on that security.
+FHFA also directed the Enterprises to limit the maximum servicing fee for each loan to no more than 50 basis points; the 50 basis point maximum servicing fee includes the standard 25 basis point servicing fee.
+These changes were effective for mortgages sold to the Enterprises with settlement dates on and after June 3, 2019.
+In addition, the FHFA has instructed the Enterprises to monitor the weighted average coupon of fixed-rate mortgage-backed securities and take actions as appropriate such that the weighted average coupon of fixed-rate mortgage-backed securities would be generally consistent with historical levels.